Machine Learning for Sales Forecasting: Boost Your 2024 Pipeline

 - Integration with other Salesforce products.

-Use Case: Best suited for organizations that are already using Salesforce CRM and want to leverage AI to improve sales performance.
+Use Case: Best suited for organizations that are already using Salesforce CRM and want to AI to improve sales performance.

 Pricing: Einstein AI is available as an add-on to Salesforce CRM.
 Pricing varies depending on the edition and features required, but generally adds around $50-$150 per user per month.